euroadams/payment-gateway-helpers/README.md

 # payment-gateway-helpers
 A PHP based class for handling all endpoint calls for paystack, flutterwave and monnify API

-> NOTE: All codes are for demonstration purpose only
+> NOTE: All sample example codes are for demonstration purpose only.
+It's recommended to optimize it before using in production environment.

 #### How to Use For Paystack :